This blog was updated 30/9/21

 However, it should be noted that not everyone is comfortable using something internal like a menstrual cup.
 If this is you, don’t worry!
 There are many options for sustainable menstrual products for you, including period underwear and reusable pads.

 Period underwear is super-absorbent underwear that works similarly to a pad without the clunky feel.
 They are able to be soaked or rinsed after use, put in the wash and reused.
 While Sustainable Marketplace hasn’t yet recruited a brand of period underwear, you may have seen them at ModiBodi, Love Luna and Bonds.
-They are designed to replace pads with varying levels of absorption for every day of your period, including light, moderate and heavy.
+Period underwear is designed to replace pads with varying levels of absorption for every day of your period, including light, moderate and heavy.

 Reusable pads are also designed to replace your everyday, single-use pads.
 They too, can be soaked or rinsed, washed and reused.
 If you are someone with a particularly heavy flow, these can be replaced throughout the day to prevent leaks.
 You can find them on sites like Eco Ladies and EcoPads Australia.
 Etsy is also a great source for reusable pads, which are often handmade with scrap fabrics.

-I know that trying new menstrual products can be scary, and they may even take a little getting used to, but if you were to take anything away from this blog post, let it be this: Once you try sustainable products, you won’t be tempted to go back and Earth will be much, much healthier for it.
+I know that trying new menstrual products can be scary, and they may even take a little getting used to, but if you were to take anything away from this blog post, let it be this: once you try sustainable period products, you won’t be tempted to go back and Mother Earth will be much, much healthier for it.

 Meanwhile we're working very hard to add reusable pads and reusable underwear to the marketplace.
 Keep your eye out!